 A major car accident shatters the lives of several Mt Thomas families.
 Killed in the collision are three teenagers and Tom's wife, Nell, whose car the impaired teenagers collided with.
 Tom's daughter, Susan, is the lone survivor.
 After the unenviable task of informing the families of their losses, the Heelers shift their focus to investigating the cause of the accident.
 Meanwhile, the father of one of the dead teenagers files a complaint against Chris for selling alcohol to the underage kids.

 Note: Nell Croydon is only seen on screen once, in episode 6.33, as Tom marks the anniversary of her death.
 Beth Buchanan's first appearance as Susan Croydon.
-She is will appear in the role in series 2, 4, 9 and 11
+She will return in series 2, 4, 9 and 11

 Maggie's boyfriend is suspected of being on the take when a horse racing ring-in is discovered.
 Maggie's hopes of being promoted into the detective ranks is derailed by the appearance of a rival from St Davids.